 Epstein-Barr virus (EBV)

-EBV is a very common virus, affecting children and adults alike.
+EBV is a virus, affecting children and adults alike.
 It tends to be transmitted through bodily fluids, such as saliva.

 A child who shares a toothbrush or a drinking glass with someone who has EBV is vulnerable.
 You or your child could have EBV and experience no symptoms or lasting health problems.
 But in more serious cases, jaundice, fever, enlarged lymph nodes, and other signs may be present.